*This post may contain affiliate links. Please read our disclosure policy for more info.

 The first question is obvious: should you buy new or used?

-If you want to buy a 4×4 Sprinter van for sale, you will likely need to buy new, as there aren’t many out there at all.
+If you want to buy a 4×4 Sprinter camper van, you will likely need to buy new, as there aren’t many out there.

-There are advantages to buying new and used, so it’s important you weigh all factors before making a decision.
+There are advantages to buying new and used, so you must weigh all factors before deciding.

 New Sprinter camper vans for sale: